stain/data-maven-plugin/README.md

 </project>
 ```

-Build the data project with `mvn clean package`, or install with `mvn clean install`, which will add the `bundle.zip`
+Build the data project with `mvn clean package`, or install with `mvn clean install`, which will add the `data.zip`
 archive artifact to your local Maven repository.

 ## License